 Re-wilding Eco Therapy

-An eco-psychology training over one weekend and in two different woods in Somerset
+An eco-psychology training over one weekend and in the woods in Somerset

 Who is this course for?